FlameAlchemist16/Instagram_clone/README.md

 # Instagram_clone
 This applinction is just a clone of instagram (not the complete app).
-It is just a front end of the original app.
+This clone have messenging activity home page and other fragments.
+Use of bottom navigation for easy smooth transition between fragements.